Mobile-Friendly Test Tool

 The Mobile-Friendly Test tool can identify the following usability errors:

 meta viewport tag.
-This tag tells browsers how to adjust the page’s dimension and scaling to suit the device.
 Learn more in Responsive Web Design Basics.

-This report shows those pages with a viewport set to a fixed width.
-Some web developers define the viewport to a fixed pixel size in order to adjust a non-responsive page to suit common mobile screen sizes.
+viewport property, which means that it can't adjust for different screen sizes.
 To fix this error, adopt a responsive design for your site’s pages, and set the viewport to match the device’s width and scale accordingly.
-Read how to correctly Set the Viewport in our Web Fundamentals.
+Read how to correctly Set the Viewport.

 This report indicates pages where horizontal scrolling is necessary to see words and images on the page.
 This happens when pages use absolute values in CSS declarations, or use images designed to look best at a specific browser width (such as 980px).
 To fix this error, make sure the pages use relative width and position values for CSS elements, and make sure images can scale as well.
 Read more in Size Content to Viewport.

 This report identifies pages where the font size for the page is too small to be legible and would require mobile visitors to “pinch to zoom” in order to read.
 After specifying a viewport for your web pages, set your font sizes to scale properly within the viewport.
 Read more about font size best practices in Use Legible Font Sizes.